Apache-HB/diskord/README.md

 }
 ```

+### Snapshot Builds
+If you'd rather live on the edge, Strife auto-publishes builds for every commit to the master branch to Bintray in a separate repository.
+These builds are not published to Bintray, so `https://dl.bintray.com/serebit/snapshot` needs to be added to your Gradle repositories for these versions to be resolved.

 ## Another Discord library?
 Why bother?
 Good question!
 And the answer is, because  I have issues with most of them.
 I wanted a Kotlin implementation that solved all the problems in other libraries, and I figured who better to make one than myself and likeminded Kotlin developers?
 Once other people got on board, I realized my idea would actually pan out, and now we're here.
 It hasn't been easy, but we're forging ahead until we get it done!

 ## Roadmap
 This project is fairly early in development and is still experimental.
 As such, there is no definitive plan or roadmap for development, although the following features are planned: